checkpoint

 Creating Data Writers

-We have defined two data writer functions in our Checkpoint configuration above.
-These are:
+We have defined data writer function in our Checkpoint configuration for new_post event called handleNewPost.

 Let's create these data writer functions: